snarfed/bridgy/README.md

 * move fetching replies (the fetch_replies kwarg to get_activities()) to activitystreams-unofficial
 * handle 401 Unauthorized response from Twitter in Poll and disable source
+* link repost and like text (e.g. 'retweeted this') when a url is available (e.g. no on FB likes, yes on twitter RTs)

 Lower priority: